Small changes, meaningful difference

 When will this affect me and my students?

-The changes will affect current Year 10 students taking exams in summer 2026 and onwards.
-Current Year 11 and those students resitting exams in November 2025 will not see any changes to the exam papers.
+The changes will affect current Year 11 students taking exams in summer 2026 and onwards

 Ready to give your students a more positive exam experience?

 Our team of experts have developed materials to support your preparation for the 2026 exams.
-Here are some resources to explore now, with more coming soon.
+Here are some resources to explore now.
+New sample assessment materials for 2026 can now be downloaded on centre services.

 Teacher-led support, tailored for you